 With annual sales exceeding $45 billion (41% of that independent and small chains), the U.S. pizza restaurant industry is strong.
 In fact, a Technomic study revealed that 83% of Americans eat pizza at least once per month.
-Yet, certain challenges have emerged that are forcing today's pizzeria operators to evaluate how they'll grow profits this year and moving forward.
+Yet, certain challenges have emerged that are forcing today's pizzeria operators to evaluate how they'll grow profits and increase profit margin this year and moving forward.

 Although the following dozen profitability tips cover everything from costs to marketing to operational efficiencies, consider paying specific attention to these first four trends.

 The search is always on for the next advancement that will make ordering/delivering pizzas quicker and easier for the consumer.
 While smaller, independent pizzerias may lack the capital to invest in pizza-making robots or self-driving delivery vehicles (these are actual developments), pizzeria operators should keep an eye open for new, cost-cutting technologies, whether that's an ordering app, a labor-saving piece of equipment, or an upgraded POS system.

 Mobile-friendly online ordering increases average check size by 15%, boosts order frequency, improves service speed, and pleases customers (43% say online ordering and tracking is “appealing or extremely appealing.")
 Yet, "Domino’s AnyWare" goes further, enabling customers to order from any of their favorite devices: in-home assistants (Amazon Echo for instance), smart TVs, smart watches, and social media platforms.

 Premium, locally sourced ingredients